About the Journal

 European Journal of Molecular Pharmacy (EJMP)

-European Journal of Molecular Pharmacy (EJMP) is a peer-reviewed, open access journal of international focus that is dedicated to the publication of high-quality research bridging the nanoscale gap between molecular science and pharmaceutical development.
-The journal presents an academic avenue through which researchers, academicians and industry players can present innovative discoveries that can aid in drug discovery, formulation science and therapeutic development.
+The European Journal of Molecular Pharmacy (EJMP) is a double- blind, peer-reviewed, open-access, publishing quarterly journal dedicated to publishing high-quality research that bridges molecular science and pharmaceutical development.
+The journal provides a scholarly platform for researchers, academicians, and industry professionals to disseminate innovative findings in drug discovery, formulation science, and therapeutic advancement.

 Types of Publications